-- 1 contributors, not of the recipient political committees,' such fees '[do] not relieve the - 2 recipient political committees of a financial burden they would otherwise have had to pay - 3 for themselves."
-Advisory Opinion 2014-07 (Crowdpac) at 6 (quoting Advisory - 4 Opinion 2012-22 (skimmerhat)); Advisory Opinion 2011-06 (Democracy Engine) - 5 (internal quotations omitted).
-In other words, the contributors' fees will not result in - 6 recipient political committees receiving Repledge's payment-processing services at less - 7 than the usual rate because Repledge is not providing those services to the committees in - 8 the first instance.
-Thus, the members' fee payments are not in-kind contributions to the - 9 recipient committees. - 10 6.
-Would a Repledge member's contributions to federal committees subject - 11 Repledge to any reporting requirements of the Act or Commission regulations, including - but not limited to the "conduit and intermediary" reporting requirements established by - 13 11 C.F.R. § 110.6(c)? - No, a Repledge member's contributions to federal committees will not subject - 15 Repledge to any reporting requirements under the Act or Commission regulations, - including the "conduit and intermediary" reporting requirements established by 11 C.F.R. - 17 § 110.6(c). - 18 The Act and Commission regulations require certain persons to file reports with - 19 the Commission.
-For example, a "treasurer of a political committee shall file reports of - 20 receipts and disbursements."
+Nor would the fees paid to Repledge be contributions to recipient political committees.
+Because these fees "are [to pay] for services rendered 'for the benefit of the contributors, not of the recipient political committees,' such fees '[do] not relieve the recipient political committees of a financial burden they would otherwise have had to pay for themselves."
+Advisory Opinion 2014-07 (Crowdpac) at 6 (quoting Advisory Opinion 2012-22 (skimmerhat)); Advisory Opinion 2011-06 (Democracy Engine) (internal quotations omitted).
+In other words, the contributors' fees will not result in recipient political committees receiving Repledge's payment-processing services at less than the usual rate because Repledge is not providing those services to the committees in the first instance.
+Thus, the members' fee payments are not in-kind contributions to the recipient committees.

+6. Would a Repledge member's contributions to federal committees subject Repledge to any reporting requirements of the Act or Commission regulations, including but not limited to the "conduit and intermediary" reporting requirements established by 11 C.F.R. § 110.6(c)?

+No, a Repledge member's contributions to federal committees will not subject Repledge to any reporting requirements under the Act or Commission regulations, including the "conduit and intermediary" reporting requirements established by 11 C.F.R. § 110.6(c).

+The Act and Commission regulations require certain persons to file reports with the Commission.
+For example, a "treasurer of a political committee shall file reports of receipts and disbursements."
 See 52 U.S.C. § 30104(a)(1); 11 C.F.R. § 104.1.
-Persons - 21 who spend more than certain amounts on independent expenditures or electioneering - communications must also file reports with the Commission, see 52 U.S.C. § 30104(c),
+Persons who spend more than certain amounts on independent expenditures or electioneering communications must also file reports with the Commission, see 52 U.S.C. § 30104(c), (f); 11 C.F.R. §§ 104.20, 109.10, as must persons acting as conduits or intermediaries for earmarked contributions, 11 C.F.R. § 110.6(c).

-- 1 (f); 11 C.F.R. §§ 104.20, 109.10, as must persons acting as conduits or intermediaries for - 2 earmarked contributions, 11 C.F.R. § 110.6(c). - Repledge's proposed activities would not subject it to the reporting requirements - 4 of the Act and Commission regulations.
-First, Repledge states that it will not expressly - 5 advocate the election or defeat of any candidate, so it will not be subject to the reporting - 6 requirements for persons making independent expenditures.
-See 52 U.S.C. § 30101(17) - 7 ("The term 'independent expenditure' means an expenditure by a person . . . expressly - 8 advocating the election or defeat of a clearly identified candidate "); see also 11 - 9 C.F.R. § 100.16(a).
-Second, there is no indication in the advisory opinion request that - Repledge will meet the definition of "political committee," and therefore it is not subject - to the reporting requirements for political committees.
-See 52 U.S.C. § 30104(a)(1); 11 - 12 C.F.R. § 104.1.
-Third, as explained in the response to Question 3 above, Repledge will - not act as a conduit or intermediary under 11 C.F.R. § 110.6.
-Finally, the request does - not indicate that Repledge will make electioneering communications, see 52 U.S.C. § - 15 30104(f)(3)(A)(i), or engage in any other activities that would subject it to the reporting - requirements of the Act and Commission regulations. - 17 This response constitutes an advisory opinion concerning the application of the - 18 Act and Commission regulations to the specific transaction or activity set forth in this - 19 advisory opinion request.
-See 52 U.S.C. § 30108.
-The Commission emphasizes that, if - 20 there is a change in any of the facts or assumptions presented, and such facts or - 21 assumptions are material to a conclusion presented in this advisory opinion, then the - requestor may not rely on that conclusion as support for her proposed activity.
-Any - person involved in any specific transaction or activity which is indistinguishable in all its
+Repledge's proposed activities would not subject it to the reporting requirements of the Act and Commission regulations.
+First, Repledge states that it will not expressly advocate the election or defeat of any candidate, so it will not be subject to the reporting requirements for persons making independent expenditures.
+See 52 U.S.C. § 30101(17) ("The term 'independent expenditure' means an expenditure by a person . . . expressly advocating the election or defeat of a clearly identified candidate"); see also 11 C.F.R. § 100.16(a).
+Second, there is no indication in the advisory opinion request that Repledge will meet the definition of "political committee," and therefore it is not subject to the reporting requirements for political committees.
+See 52 U.S.C. § 30104(a)(1); 11 C.F.R. § 104.1.
+Third, as explained in the response to Question 3 above, Repledge will not act as a conduit or intermediary under 11 C.F.R. § 110.6.
+Finally, the request does not indicate that Repledge will make electioneering communications, see 52 U.S.C. § 30104(f)(3)(A)(i), or engage in any other activities that would subject it to the reporting requirements of the Act and Commission regulations.

+This response constitutes an advisory opinion concerning the application of the

-AO 2015-08 Draft E Page 16
+AO 2015-08 Page 10